We firmly believe that children must feel happy and safe before they start to make good progress in their learning.

-Being a small school means that teachers know every child in the school and all staff take responsibility for the well-being of the children.
+Being a small school means that teachers know every child in the school and all staff take responsibility for the well-being of our pupils.

-We also encourage the children to look after each other, and many of the Year 6 children help with the younger children as part of their prefect duties.
+We also encourage pupils to look after each other, and many Year 6 help with the younger pupils as part of their prefect duties.

-In addition to this, children are placed in one of a number of small groups made up of pupils of different ages called ‘Buddy Families’.
-We encourage regular interaction among the children in these families at playtimes, as well as during activities such as the annual Easter egg hunt and Christmas dinner.
+In addition to this, pupils are placed in one of a number of small groups made up of pupils of different ages called ‘Buddy Families’.
+We encourage regular interaction among the pupils in these families at playtimes, as well as during activities such as the annual Easter egg hunt and Christmas dinner.
 This unique system ensures that children get to know pupils in other year groups and really feel a part of the school as a whole.

-Our care for our children permeates all aspects of school life, so everyone feels valued.
+Our care for our pupils permeates all aspects of school life, so everyone feels valued.
 The atmosphere of care and support that spreads through the school ensures the social, spiritual, emotional and physical well-being of our pupils and enables them to flourish.